espressif/esp-idf/docs/en/hw-reference/esp32/get-started-pico-devkitm-2.rst

 If you order in bulk, the boards come in large cardboard boxes.

-For wholesale orders, please check `Espressif Product Ordering Information <https://www.espressif.com/sites/default/files/documentation/espressif_products_ordering_information_en.pdf>`_ (PDF)
+For wholesale orders, please go to https://www.espressif.com/en/contact-us/sales-questions.

 Hardware Reference
 =======================